eoydvin/mergeplg/README.md

 line and grid geometries.
 Typically the sensors are rain gauges (point), CML or SML (line) and weather radar or satellites (grid).

-This package is currently in a very early stage of development.
+This package is currently in a very early stage of development...

 <!-- prettier-ignore-start -->
 [actions-badge]:            https://github.com/OpenSenseAction/mergeplg/workflows/CI/badge.svg